 She said she had heard several shots, then a neighbor's screams.
-She ran out of her door in her socks and saw the officer lying beside his patrol car near Schiller and Almond Streets.
+She ran out of her door in her socks and saw Liczbinski lying beside his patrol car near Schiller and Almond Streets.

 A man, she said, was cradling Liczbinski in his arms while trying, with no success, to stop the blood gushing from his abdomen.
-Blood was also pouring from his elbow, she said.
+Blood was also pouring from one of Liczbinski's elbows, she said.

-As other neighbors also gathered around, Braun said the stricken officer looked up and around before uttering the words for his wife.
+As other neighbors gathered around, Braun said, the stricken officer looked up and around before uttering the words for his wife.

 He then gurgled, she said.
 Blood leaked from his mouth.
 His face became ashen.

-The other officer and a man from the neighborhood lifted Liczbinski into a patrol car and took him to the nearest medical facility, Northeast Hospital.
-He was later taken to Temple University Hospital on North Broad Street.
+Another officer and a man from the neighborhood lifted Liczbinski into a patrol car and took him to the nearest medical facility, Northeastern Hospital of Philadelphia.
+He was taken to Temple University Hospital, on North Broad Street, later.

-While all that was going on, the robbers had crashed their Jeep - reported carjacked a day earlier - a couple of blocks away.
+While all that went on, the robbers crashed their Jeep - reported carjacked a day earlier - a couple of blocks away.

-The robbers then got into a van - police said they weren't initially sure where it had come from or how they had obtained it - and continued their flight.
+The robbers then got into a van - police said they weren't initially sure where it had come from or how the robbers had obtained it - and continued their flight.